 The Future Ready Framework

-Student-centric learning requires changes in the way instructional time is used.
+Personalized learning requires changes in the way instructional time is used and the learning space is designed.
 Many schools are shifting away from Carnegie units to competency-based learning.
 This type of system adapts learning to meet the needs, pace, interests, and preferences of the learner.
+As the pedagogy shifts, so too must the learning space.

 The elements that comprise this Gear are as follows: